russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 You can also use tools such as flashcards, note taking, mind maps, or summary apps to enhance your revision sessions.
 These tools can simplify complex information and make your study time more productive and interactive.

-Use techniques like the Eisenhower Box to prioritize tasks based on urgency and importance.
-It’s also a good idea to tackle high-priority assignments first to ensure you meet deadlines and keep stress levels at a minimum.
+Use techniques such as the Eisenhower Box to prioritize tasks by urgency and importance.
+It's also a good idea to tackle high-priority assignments first to ensure you meet deadlines and keep stress levels low.

-In 'Make Time: How to Focus on What Matters Every Day,' Jake Knapp and John Zeratsky explain how prioritizing sets the tone for your day.
+In 'Make Time,' Jake Knapp and John Zeratsky explain how prioritizing sets the tone for your day.
 It should be the center of your attention and something you focus on with total concentration.
 Everything else can wait.
 After all, if this is your priority, everything else is second in line.
-They also mention that you should reflect at the end of every day and consider what went well and what could have been done better.
+They also suggest reflecting at the end of every day and considering what went well and what could have been improved.
 That way, you always make tomorrow even better.

 "You only waste time if you're not intentional about how you spend it."

 If you don't have the time to read a full book, book summaries are an ideal option.
-At Headway, we have summaries of thousands of non-fiction books, including many on how to focus and study tips.
+At Headway, we have summaries of thousands of non-fiction books, including many focused on how to focus and study.
 The big advantage here is that you can absorb a large amount of information quickly, so you can dig deeper into subjects that you need to learn more about.

-Finally, it’s very useful to begin or end your day with mindfulness exercises or meditation to improve concentration, reduce stress, and enhance overall mental health.
+Finally, it's very useful to begin or end your day with mindfulness exercises or meditation to improve concentration, reduce stress, and enhance overall mental health.
 Even short periods of meditation can improve your focus and attention span.
-You could also create a relaxation playlist as background noise during your activities.
+You could also create a relaxation playlist to play in the background during your activities.

-In 'Focus: The Hidden Driver of Excellence,' Daniel Goleman talks about how there are three different types of focus, and meditation and mindfulness can help them all.
+In 'Focus: The Hidden Driver of Excellence,' Daniel Goleman discusses three types of focus and how meditation and mindfulness can help with all of them.
 They are inner, outer, and other focus.
 Inner focus is about self-awareness and regulating your emotions; outer focus is about seeing the bigger picture around you.
-Finally, the other focus is about being aware of others’ thoughts and feelings.
+Finally, another focus is on being aware of others' thoughts and feelings.

 "Mindfulness helps especially for those of us for whom every setback, hurt or disappointment creates endless cascades of rumination."